Lasers and aviation safety: History

 Responding to the incidents, the Congressional Research Service issued a study on the laser "threat to aviation safety and security."
 Because there was no federal law specifically banning deliberate laser illumination of aircraft, Congressman Ric Keller introduced H.R.
 1400, the "Securing Airplane Cockpits Against Lasers Act of 2005."
 The bill was passed by the U.S. House and Senate, but did not go to conference and thus did not become law.
 In 2007, Keller re-introduced the bill as H.R.
 1615.
 Although passed by the House in May 2007, it was not acted on by the Senate before the end of the 110th Congress and never became law.

 On March 28, 2008, a coordinated attack took place using four green laser pointers aimed at six aircraft landing at Sydney airport in New South Wales, Australia.
 As a result of this attack plus others, a law was proposed in mid-April 2008 in New South Wales to ban possession of handheld lasers, including low-power classroom pointers.
 The Australian state of Victoria has had a similar ban since 1998, but press reports state that it is easy to buy lasers without a permit.

 On February 22, 2009, a dozen planes were targeted with green laser beams at Seattle-Tacoma International Airport.
 An FAA spokeswoman said there were 148 laser attacks on aircraft in the U.S. from January 1, 2009 to February 23, 2009.

 During the July 2013 protests against the presidency of Mohamed Morsi in Egypt and later celebration of his removal, thousands of protesters and revelers aimed laser pointers at government helicopters.

-On February 2016 a Virgin Atlantic flight from Heathrow to New York JFK Airport was forced to turn back when a laser beam was shone into the cockpit.
+In February 2016 a Virgin Atlantic flight from Heathrow to New York JFK Airport was forced to turn back when a laser beam was shone into the cockpit.
 The incident led the British Airline Pilots' Association to call for lasers to be classified as offensive weapons.

 In the first seven months of 2018, United States Armed Forces pilots were targeted with laser points in multiple regions, but particularly in the Middle East.